KamranMK/kamranmk.github.io/_posts/projects/2019-07-25-winning-jeopardy-dgp.md

 ## Summary

 Here, we have explored the wonderful world of jeopardy and tried to find interesting information that could give us an edge in better preparing for the game and ultimately win in it.

+For a complete jupyter notebook file please refer to the [github page](https://github.com/KamranMK/dataquest-projects/tree/master/winning-jeopardy) of the project.